Boyquotes/HirokisPoopsGodot/README.md

 # Hiroki's Poops

-## NOTICE: Please don't fork this repository.
-Read the license, please.
+## NOTICE: Please do not fork this repository.
+Read the license.

 Hiroki's Poops is a game where you fly around the sky and shoot poops.
 The game started out as a heavy modification of this [pygame tutorial](https://realpython.com/pygame-a-primer/), but after a few years I ported it over to Godot Engine.